asm0dey/de-ds/index.md

 # Overlaps: Productionisation

 * What is the definition of done for the finished model?
-* What “production ready” code means
-* Who is responsible for each bit?
+* Who is responsible when things go wrong?
-    * Responsible for algorithm: DS
-    * Responsible for upstream data: DE
-    * Responsible resourcing: ops

 <!--
 Now, you might have realised there are a few areas where the separation between the roles is not so clear cut.
 We're going to go over a couple of them here, the first of which is "Who is responsible for what when the model goes into production?"